SantiagoGarces16/study-plan/README.md

 # Career Study Plan

-This is a dynamic web application for creating and managing a career study plan.
-It allows you to add study topics, organize them into milestones, and visualize your plan on a calendar.
-The application features a reactive frontend built with Vue.js and a backend powered by Node.js and Express.
+A dynamic, multi-plan web application for creating and managing career study plans.
+This tool allows you to organize study topics into milestones, visualize your progress on a calendar, and get AI-powered suggestions for new topics.
+The application features a reactive frontend built with Vue.js, a modern and user-friendly interface inspired by the Cloudscape Design System, and a backend powered by Node.js and Express.

 ## Features

+-   **Multi-Plan Management:** Create, select, and delete multiple career plans from a central main menu.
--   **Vue.js Frontend:** A modern, responsive, and user-friendly interface built with the Vue.js framework.
+-   **Vue.js Frontend:** A modern, responsive, and component-based interface built with the Vue.js framework.
+-   **Interactive UI:** A clean, hover-based interface for all actions, including editing and deleting items.
--   **Topics Management:** Add, edit, and delete study topics.
+-   **Topics & Milestones:** Add, edit, and delete study topics and group them into milestones.
--   **Milestones:** Group topics into milestones to structure your study plan.
+-   **Color Customization:** Assign custom colors to milestones and topics for better visual organization in the calendar.
 -   **Calendar View:** Visualize your topics and milestones on a calendar with color-coded events.
 -   **AI-Powered Suggestions:** Get study topic suggestions for your milestones using the Gemini API.
--   **Customizable Title:** Edit the main title of the application to personalize your study plan.
+-   **Customizable Title & Themes:** Edit the title of your plan and switch between light and dark themes.
--   **Theme Selector:** Switch between light and dark themes for a comfortable viewing experience.
 -   **Simple Data Persistence:** Data is stored in a `db.json` file on the server.

 ## Project Structure

-The project is divided into two main parts:

 -   `client/`: Contains the frontend files (HTML, CSS, and Vue.js).
 -   `server/`: Contains the backend server files (Node.js, Express).